The Definitive Guide to Property Management Marketing [Updated]

-Competition: Learn who they are and what they stand for, how they market and their fee structure.
+Competition: Learn who they are and what they stand for, how they market, and their fee structure.
 Knowing what’s working and what isn’t can help shape your marketing strategy.

 Housing, Economic, and Demographic Trends: Know the number of rental homes in your market, the vacancy rate of rentals in the area, and the breakdown of ownership for rental properties.

-Area Rental Analytics: Gather data about rental prices and average application fees, so you know how to price and market your services.
+Area Rental Analytics: Gather data about rental prices and average application fees so you know how to price and market your services.

-3. Set Up Google My Business
+3. Set Up Your Google Business Profile

 If your ideal customers can’t find you online, your property management company might as well not exist.
 It doesn’t matter how great your marketing strategy is if you’re hidden.